-You can apply for an EHC needs assessment by:
+You can apply for an EHC needs assessment these ways.

-- Going to the EHC Hub and apply using an online form.
-The EHC Hub is where all requests in Devon are managed online. - Writing directly to the SEND Statutory team at Room L102, County Hall, Topsham Road, Exeter, EX2 4QD telling them you would like your child to be assessed. - Emailing the SEND Statutory team with your request to: specialeducation0-25mailbox@devon.gov.uk
+- Go to the EHC Hub and apply using an online form.
+The EHC Hub is where all requests in Devon are managed online. - Write directly to the SEND Statutory team at Room L102, County Hall, Topsham Road, Exeter, EX2 4QD telling them you would like your child to be assessed. - Email specialeducation@devon.gov.uk - Phone 01392 380434 (option 1).